AbeSheikh92/python_final_project/README.md

 to run my code, they are just a fast track to producing results without reading the whole README.md.

-Because the following detailed explanation is quite lengthy, this section will briefly explain how to quickly execute part of the project's functionality in order to prove that is does indeed do something besides exist.
+Because the following detailed explanation is quite lengthy, this section will briefly explain how to quickly execute part of the project's functionality in order to prove that it does indeed do something besides exist.
 Once you have cloned the repo locally, you can run the makefile provided in order to retrieve some pre-trained Word2Vec models.

 This should be doable on the command-line within the local project directory via:
-* ```python3 make data```.
+* ```make data```.

 Once you've downloaded the models, one of which is trained on YouTube video caption data from CNN and one of which is trained on YouTube caption data from Fox News, you can run the following on the command-line: